Lausanne: History

 The Romans built a military camp, which they called Lousanna, at the site of a Celtic settlement, near the lake where Vidy and Ouchy are situated; on the hill above was a fort called Lausodunon or Lousodunon (The "-y" suffix is common to many place names of Roman origin in the region (e.g.) Prilly, Pully, Lutry, etc.).
 By the 2nd century AD, it was known as vikanor[um] Lousonnensium and in 280 as lacu Lausonio.
 By 400, it was civitas Lausanna, and in 990 it was mentioned as Losanna.

-After the fall of the Roman Empire, insecurity forced the residents of Lausanne to move to its current centre, a hilly site that was easier to defend.
+After the fall of the Western Roman Empire, insecurity forced the residents of Lausanne to move to its current centre, a hilly site that was easier to defend.
 The city which emerged from the camp was ruled by the Counts of Savoy and the Bishop of Lausanne.

-From 888 to 1032, the initially relatively small town belonged to the kingdom of Upper Burgundy.
+From 888 to 1032, the initially relatively small town belonged to the Kingdom of Upper Burgundy.
 During the 11th century, Lausanne developed into a political, economic and religious center.
 The city became the center of the secular rule of the bishops.
 In the period that followed, especially in the 12th and 13th centuries, Lausanne flourished.
 Finally, in 1275, the Lausanne Cathedral was consecrated in the presence of Pope Gregory X and King Rudolf I of Germany.

 It was invaded by forces from the canton of Bern and remained under their domination from 1536 to 1798.
 The iconoclastic Bernese stripped the Lausanne cathedral of its Roman Catholic trappings, and a number of its cultural treasures, including the hanging tapestries in the cathedral, were permanently removed.
 Lausanne has made repeated requests to recover them, but they never were returned.

 After the revocation of the Edict of Nantes in 1685, Lausanne became (along with Geneva) a place of refuge for French Huguenots.
 In 1729, a seminary was opened by Antoine Court and Benjamin Duplan.
 By 1750, 90 pastors had been sent back to France to work clandestinely; this number would rise to 400.
 Official persecution ended in 1787; a faculty of Protestant theology was established at Montauban in 1808, and the Lausanne seminary was finally closed on 18 April 1812.
 During the Napoleonic Wars, the city's status changed.
-In 1803, it became the capital of a newly formed Swiss canton, Vaud, under which it joined the Swiss Federation.
+In 1803, it became the capital of a newly formed Swiss canton of Vaud under which it joined the Swiss Federation.